who i am

 - In the past I have competed in the RoboCupJunior national and world championships, of which i won the former.
 Nowadays I am on the board that organizes this national championship.

-- Together with a team consisting of university personnel and students I am working on a robotics platform to help teach highschoolers the art of programming.
+- Together with a team consisting of university personnel and students I have worked on a robotics platform to help teach highschoolers the art of programming.

 education